 The robots are designed to allow a set of coded commands to communicate with or replace systems or replicate what humans would otherwise do manually, making them ideal for repetitive process-oriented back-office tasks.
 Critically, the robots can work 24x7 and can be deployed at scale, meaning they can be considerably more efficient and cost effective (than humans).

 RPA can and is used for a wide range of processes across most industries.
-This can include anything from automating month-end reporting for a finance department to replacing an entire function for credit card approvals at a bank.
+The processes can include anything from automating month-end reporting for a finance department, improving account reconciliation processes to replacing an entire function for credit card approvals at a bank.
 Depending on their complexity, smaller solutions can be deployed by the business while larger, more transformative initiatives may involve the help of consultants.

 First, it is important to understand that every company automates to: